nehaljwani/team.exiv2.org/book/IMaEA.md

 $ exiv2 -M'set Xmp.namespace.Key value' path
 ```

 Adobe XMPsdk isn't easy to understand.
 As I have never used it outside of Exiv2, my knowledge is limited.
 Exiv2 however enables you to insert, modify and delete simple values, Seq and Struct objects and Bags.
-You can create this XMP structure using the Exiv2 command-line program as follows:
+You can create this XMP structure using the Exiv2 command-line application as follows:

 **Step 1 Get an image and delete all XMP metadata:**